 Scriptwriting for documentary films ends in the editing room.
 At this point, the filmed material or compiled archive has become unique, and it must be revealed as new material in order for the film to be completed.
 Thus, viewing and listening to the material, step-by-step rewriting in editing, and the dialogue between images and sounds allow us to create various versions of the film that evolve over time.
 The process that leads to the final cut is undoubtedly laborious and complicated.

 During post-production, the image montage is amplified at various levels.
-On the one hand, the second phase of photo design involves colour correction and grading.
-Light and colour interact as aesthetic elements to reinforce the film’s intended message.
+The second phase of photo design involves colour correction and grading, where light and colour interact as aesthetic elements to reinforce the film’s intended message.
 Similarly, the graphic elements and the use of visual effects (VFX) must enhance the expressiveness of the work without distorting it.
+As with the image, the second phase of sound design closes with post-production, including sound ambience, voice interpretation, and the use of a musical soundtrack or sound effects to enhance editing work.
+Finally, the mixes provide the subtlety of the sound planes or layers, as well as the film’s sensory dimension.

 Usamos cookies técnicas y funcionales necesarias para el correcto funcionamiento del sitio.
 Estas cookies no requieren tu consentimiento.
 Puedes consultar más información en nuestra Política de cookies.